47colborne/dynamini/README.md

 * :time
 * :string
 * :array
+* :set

 Booleans and strings don't actually need to be translated, but you can set up defaults for those fields this way.
 The magic fields updated_at and created_at are handled as :time by default.

-## Array Support
+## Enumerable Support
-You can save arrays to your Dynamini model.
-Optionally, you can have Dynamini perform type conversion on each element of your array.
+You can save arrays and sets to your Dynamini model.
+Optionally, you can have Dynamini perform type conversion on each element of your enumerable.
 Here's how it works:

 ```ruby
 class Vehicle < Dynamini::Base